prernampatil/UnstablePeriodicOrbits/README.md

 present a modified formula to derive symbolic representation of distinct periodic orbits for a specified sequence length, extending the Polyá-Redfield enumeration theorem.

-The publication "" by Prerna Patil, Eurika Kaiser, JN Kutz and Steven Brunton is available on [arXiv](https://arxiv.org/abs/2411.13103)
+The publication "Separation of periodic orbits in the delay embedded space of chaotic attractors" by Prerna Patil, Eurika Kaiser, JN Kutz and Steven Brunton is available on [arXiv](https://arxiv.org/abs/2411.13103)